mborges-pivotal/pcf-hugo-workshop/content/post/lab-1.md

 The goal of this exercise is to use what you have learned to deploy the `cities-ui` application.

-### Step 13
-##### Build the Cities UI and Cities Client App

-The cities-ui and cities-client can be both built at once by running `./gradlew assemble` in the parent directory.
-Run this command now.

-### Step 14
+### Step 12
 ##### Create a User Provided Service Instance.

 In this section we will create a backend microservice end point for cities-service.

-1. Review the documentation on link:http://docs.pivotal.io/pivotalcf/devguide/services/user-provided.html[User Provided Service Instances]
+1. Review the documentation on link: [User Provided Service Instances](http://docs.pivotal.io/pivotalcf/devguide/services/user-provided.html)
 2. Look for the details by running `cf cups --help`.

 3. You will need to specify the parameter citiesuri to the user defined service instance .